jzohrab/lute-manual/src/usage/bulk-term-import.md

 # Bulk term import

-If you have existing vocabulary lists, you can bulk import new Terms into Lute with a properly-formatted CSV file.
-This is only for importing new Terms into Lute, existing Terms are not changed.
+If you have existing vocabulary lists, you can bulk import new Terms, or update existing Terms, with a properly-formatted CSV file.

+From the menu, click Terms > Import Terms.
+Choose the CSV file, and indicate if you want to import new Terms, update existing ones, or both.

 # CSV File Format